 - failing to use business VoIP – Business VoIP systems are designed to deliver high-quality VoIP calls.
 Using a basic consumer VoIP system, quality problems like choppy audio may be hard to avoid.
 That’s why your VoIP requirements should be clear about your acceptable jitter levels.

 - VoIP call quality settings – Spending some time reviewing the settings and features of your VoIP provider at a granular level is sometimes needed.
 The default settings may not be appropriate for your Internet service provider or network equipment.
+Also, look into advanced functionalities like jitter buffer, and audio echo cancellation.

 Effects of jitter on VoIP calls